NotJustJoe/libfttester/README.md

 $>git clone https://github.com/NotJustJoe/libfttester
 $>cd libfttester

-INSIDE THE FOLDER HERE ARE THE AVAILABLE MAKE COMMANDS:
+INSIDE THE FOLDER ARE THE AVAILABLE MAKE COMMANDS:

 1 - Run a test for a specific function